Founder and President

 Ms. Weinstein created the firm’s benchmark and training programs, SmartMoves® Anti-Harassment training, Well Company Checkup and Delivering Diversity Scorecard.

 Recognized by Philadelphia Magazine as one of Pennsylvania's Super Lawyers by her peers each year from 2004 to 2014, she is recipient of the AV® Preeminent™ Peer Review 5.0 rating (5.0 out of 5.0) in the Martindale-Hubbell® Law Directory, placing her among the top 5% of women attorneys practicing in all areas of the law nationwide.

 Ms. Weinstein is a speaker and educator on work-related issues to attorneys, business owners, management, HR professionals, and the public, and a nationally prominent writer and commentator on contemporary issues in the American workplace.
 Her legal commentary has been sought out by the New York Times, Washington Post, Wall Street Journal, CBS Radio, Financial Times, Bloomberg News, Entrepreneur Magazine, and others.

-She was recently appointed to the Society for Human Resources Management's (SHRM) Special Expertise Panel on Diversity and Inclusion.
+She serves on the Society for Human Resources Management's (SHRM) Special Expertise Panel on Diversity and Inclusion.
 Panel members act as thought leaders and serve as subject matter experts for SHRM on public policy and emerging human resources practices relating to diversity and inclusion.